Cmarin93/Number_Guessing_Game_Project01/README.md

   The player with the least amount of guesses is crowned the winner!

-     Carlos A. Marin - July 2019
+     Created By: Carlos A. Marin - July 2019